 Proof of Funds (POF): The Proof of Funds and all bank documents must be manually signed by two (2) bank officials currently in charge of the client’s account, or what they call a Tear Sheet can be acceptable.

-Important: PPP transactions will not accept any kind of procedure that prohibits telephone calls from bank to bank since it is necessary to verify and ensure that they are dealing with a real signer of the account and that the funds and/or assets are not subject to “leasing” or third party pledges that do NOT constitute true authority.
+Important: PPP transactions will not accept any kind of procedure that prohibits telephone calls from bank to bank since it is necessary to verify and ensure that they are dealing with a real signor of the account and that the funds and/or assets are not subject to “leasing” or third party pledges that do NOT constitute true authority.

-Joint Venture Agreement: A Joint Venture Agreement is part of the procedure in setting up a PPP.
+Joint Venture/ Profit Participation Agreement: A Joint Venture Agreement is a common part of the procedure in setting up a PPP.
 The client must agree to enter into an agreement called the “Commercial Agreement” that is provided by the Transaction Manager or Trader governed by the ICC (International Council Code) for industry standards and the non-disclosure and non-circumvention protections.